A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 1. SMART BIDDING

-Smart Bidding automatically adjusts your bids for you based on likelihood to convert using machine learning.
+Smart Bidding automatically adjusts your bids based on likelihood to convert, using machine learning.
 This helps you spend your budget wisely and avoid wastage.
 If you haven’t already, switch to a Smart Bidding approach such as Target CPA or Target ROAS.

 2. OPTIMISE YOUR AD SCHEDULE